Ed94/gencpp/docs/AST_Types.md

 `<Name>` currently has the full serialization of anything with

-*Note: ArrExpr is not used in serialization by `typename_to_string_ref` its instead handled by a parent AST's serailization (variable, typedef, using).*
+*Note: ArrExpr is not used in serialization by `typename_to_strbuilder_ref` its instead handled by a parent AST's serailization (variable, typedef, using).*

 ## Typedef